OT intervention may involve:

 No, at The Potential Ability Group we come to you.
 This allows our therapists to observe the client in their own environment and means that the challenge that they are experiencing can be better understood.
 It also allows the therapist to best plan therapy with the available tools/space in mind.

-A TCA, or Team Care Arrangement, is a Medicare funded referral which allows a client with a chronic medical condition/s to get input from their regular medical practitioner (doctor) as well as other health professionals, such as Occupational Therapists, Physiotherapists, Dieticians and more.
-These health professionals work together to provide a team approach to the client’s needs.
+A GPCCMP, or GP Chronic Condition Management Plan, is a Medicare funded referral which allows a client with a chronic medical condition/s to get input from their regular medical practitioner (doctor) as well as other health professionals, such as Occupational Therapists, Physiotherapists, Dieticians and more.

-A TCA referral can cover up to 5 allied health appointments through Medicare in the one calendar year, and the referral itself lasts one year from the date of referral.
-At The Potential Ability Group there is a gap payment for services even with a TCA referral, please discuss the costs with our office staff as you will be required to pay on the day of your service.
+A GPCCMP referral can cover up to 5 allied health appointments through Medicare in the one calendar year, and the referral itself lasts one year from the date of referral.
+Unless otherwise specified by the referring medical practitioner, referrals to allied health services for patients with a chronic condition will be valid for 18 months.
+At The Potential Ability Group there is a gap payment for services even with a GPCCMP referral, please discuss the costs with our office staff as you will be required to pay on the day of your service.

 No, we are not registered under the NDIS but are able to provide services to Plan and Self Managed funded clients.